 Creative brief development and rapid testing cadence

-Audience structure that respects how Meta actually works in 2026
+Audience structure that respects how Meta works in 2026

-Reporting that ties Meta spend to revenue, not just impressions
+Reporting that ties Meta spend to revenue instead of impressions

 Hands-on copywriting for ad sets, not handed off to a creative shop